Select Page

 And before you start saying this is just greed… see that the foundation’s advisory council includes people like T-Bone Burnett, Herbie Hancock, Quincy Jones, and Hodding Carter III.

 So there is no doubting the effect Dockery Farms had on the birth of the blues.
 At the very least, Will Dockery created a fertile environment where blues men like Patton, Sloan, Brown, Johnson and many others developed their craft and spread this brand new American art form that we call the blues.
-You can visit their website here.

 Submit a Comment